stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 This layout specifies that each patch is a quad with a counter-clockwise winding order (matching the index factory used above).
 The purpose of the spacing argument is documented in [Tesselator Spacing](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/html/chap22.html#tessellation-tessellator-spacing).

-Next the shader defines the required resources and the input/output data:
+Next the shader declares the required resources and the input/output data:

 ```glsl
 layout(location=0) in vec2 inCoords[];